Game of Thrones Filming Locations in Croatia

 Game of Thrones Filming Locations in Split

 Croatia’s second largest city boasts impressive Roman ruins, stunning beaches, fine restaurants, and lively nightlife.
 In addition, Split is home to some of the most iconic Game of Thrones filming locations in Croatia.
 Fans can explore Diocletian Palace and the historic Roman Changing of the Guard outside.
 The palace was transformed into the fictional city of Meereen for the show.
-Join a tour, and visit the palace cellars, Daenerys’ dragon keep, and Papaliceva Street – where the Slave Rebellion took place.
+Visit the palace cellars, Daenerys’ dragon keep, and Papaliceva Street – where the Slave Rebellion took place.
 If you have time, enjoy a short drive to 2nd century Klis Fortress to view the iconic location where Daenerys released the slaves.
 The hilltop fortress, surrounded by cypress trees and mountains, is an impressive attraction outside the context of its GOT fame.

 Game of Thrones Filming Locations in Trogir